aosmanski/Genome_Cookbook/README.rst

 Check out the :doc:`Cookbook` section for the full course module!

-For software requirements and installation instructions, enter the :ref:`Pantry`.
+For software requirements and installation instructions, enter the :ref:`Cookware`.

 Follow the aroma trail of our various datasets in the :doc:`Spice Rack`.